Strings

 x.length; // 8

-String length is immutable or Read Only property.
-Means if the length of a string is 8 and we assign string.length to 10, it will still return 8.
-See example
+String length is an immutable or read-only property.
+This means that if the length of a string is 8 and we try to assign a new value to string.length, it will remain unchanged.
+See example:

 const x="hello js";